utm-cssc/website/content/docs/nuxt-content.md

 ### Displaying md files

-We use the script that we should before for asscessing md file data, which is places in \_slug.vue file.
+We use the following script in a \_slug.md file which fetches the md files and displays it with a /filename

 ```
 <template>